 If you’ve listened to the scores for Man of Steel or The Dark Knight Trilogy, then you should be familiar with Zimmer’s work by now.
 It’s the same in this film, only he made it even louder and put a choir in the background.
 Hey guys, you know every moment of your score doesn’t need to sound as epic as possible?
 I couldn’t listen to some of the tracks because they all sounded the same!
 Instead I went through the soundtrack trying to find anything different.
 Needless to say I hardly found anything!

-Holkenborg’s contribution resides with the Batman theme and probably some synth runs.
-This theme does have moments.
+Holkenborg’s contribution supposedly resides with the Batman theme and probably some drum beats.
+This theme does have moments but they’re only moments.
+It’s not a cohesive theme, more like three separate melodies mixed together.
 Like any composer who’s style resembles Zimmer’s, its near impossible to find where one composer stops and the other starts.
 There’s also plenty of the aforementioned motif.
-However, there were moments where I could’ve sworn hearing references to the classic 1989 Batman theme.

 Superman’s dreary theme from Man of Steel is hinted at once or twice and it’s just as unimpressive as before.
-Zimmer does give a different take for Lex Luther, but then the six-note motif hits and the rest of that track gets dropped into repetition valley.
-Despite the fact Wonder Woman’s theme sounds like multiple electric guitars were run through a computer that produced a bad imitation of a sitar, it’s catchy so I’ll give it a pass.
+Zimmer does give a different take for Lex Luther, a rather funny piano melody but then the six-note motif hits and the rest of that track gets dropped into repetition valley.
+Despite the fact Wonder Woman’s theme sounds like multiple electric guitars were run through a computer that produced a bad imitation of a sitar (really an electric cello), it’s the most memorable thing on the score.

 There is one track where it finally goes quiet- for half the piece; its still a Hans Zimmer score.
 Yet for those couple minutes, it actually sounds like they managed to write a genuine quiet moment.
 Unfortunately, neither man wrote enough.

-Batman v Superman: Dawn of Justice isn’t faring well critically- 33% on Rotten Tomatoes and a worrisome 44 on Metacritic as I write this- and I don’t suspect this score will be a critical hit either.
-It’s repetitive, bland, and besides the catchy Wonder Woman theme and occasional listenable moments it just makes me want to listen to all the old Batman and Superman scores again.
+Batman v Superman: Dawn of Justice didn’t fare well critically and I suspect this score didn’t either.
+Then again, if one believes Youtube comments it’s one of the greatest scores ever made and Zimmer is a god among men.
+On both counts, no. It’s repetitive, bland, and besides the catchy Wonder Woman theme and very occasional listenable moments it just makes me want to listen to all the old Batman and Superman scores again.

 UPDATE: Hans Zimmer has recently announced he will “retire” from superhero film composition.
 I’m glad he finally noticed how stagnant he’d become in the genre.